mtmclennan/ScoutChase-showcase/README.md

 ## The core idea

-**Do the research before anyone gets contacted, and keep a person in charge of the decisions that matter.**
+**Use software to do more of the repetitive research and drafting without handing over the decisions that affect reputation, relationships, or trust.**

 ### Scout

-Scout is the research and prospecting agent.
-It interprets the playbook, searches available sources, evaluates fit, ranks matches, and explains *why* each company or opportunity is worth attention.
+Scout is the discovery and research side of the product.
+It interprets the playbook, searches available sources, evaluates fit, ranks opportunities, and explains why each match deserves attention.

 ### You

 The user controls the approval boundary.
-Nothing moves from Scout to Chase until it is explicitly approved.
+A prospect does not move from Scout to Chase simply because an algorithm gave it a high score.

 ### Chase

-Chase is the outreach and follow-up agent.
-It drafts first messages, supports review, tracks outreach, suggests replies, and pauses when a conversation needs human judgment.
+Chase is the outreach and follow-up side.
+It prepares personalized drafts, supports review, helps organize conversations, suggests replies, and keeps the next action visible.

 ![AI does the research and drafting.
 You make the calls.](images/diagrams/ai-and-you.png)